Bottle opener

-A bottle opener is a device that enables the removal of metal bottle caps from glass bottles.
-More generally, it might be thought to include corkscrews used to remove cork or plastic stoppers from wine bottles.
+A bottle opener or bottle cap opener is a device for removing metal bottle caps from glass bottles.
+More broadly, it could include corkscrews to remove cork or plastic stoppers from wine bottles.

 A metal bottle cap is affixed to the rim of the neck of a bottle by being pleated or ruffled around the rim.
 A bottle opener is a specialized lever inserted beneath the pleated metalwork, which uses a point on the bottle cap as a fulcrum on which to pivot.

+History

+Alfred L. Bernardin of Bernardin Bottle Cap Company (Evansville, Indiana), was the first person to apply for and receive a US patent for a bottle opener, on July 11, 1893.
+By convention this distinction is usually afforded to William Painter of Baltimore, the first to patent the "crown cork" bottle cap for which the bottle opener is made; in fact Bernardin beat him to it by a few months.
+Bernardin's design is a one-handed table-mounted opener such as for bartenders; Painter's patent, received February 6, 1894, is a hand-held design - otherwise both essentially worked the same for the same purpose.

 Varieties

 There are several distinct designs of such bottle openers.
-Wall mounted openers are typically found behind bars in pubs, whilst hand-tool bottle openers tend to be found and used in domestic environments.
 The functional elements of bottle openers (a tooth or lip to catch the underside of the cap, a fulcrum across which to exert the force that will remove the cap, and usually a lever for mechanical advantage) tend to be consistent, although they can vary in design and aesthetics.

-Crown cork opener

-Invented at the same time as the crown cork, it is the original bottle opener.
-But as well as being portable it also comes as a fixed device to be attached to vertical surfaces, often with a tray to catch the bottle tops.
-It does not open wine bottles.
+Mounted

+The first patent for a bottle opener was given in 1893, it was mounted.

+A mounted bottle opener is attached to a table, bar counter, wall, etc... to allow for one-handed bottle-opening.
+The bottle cap can fall into a bottle cap catcher below the opener.
+Mounted openers were also once common on vending machines that dispensed bottled soft drinks.

+Hand held

+The second patent for a bottle opener was given in 1894, it was hand held.

 A simple opener is a piece of metal with a rectangular or rounded opening in one end and a solid handle large enough to be gripped between the thumb and forefingers on the other.
 The opening contains a lip that is placed under the edge of the bottle top, pulling it off when upward force is applied to the handle end of the opener.